To commemorate National Poetry Month, plan how to teach living poets all year round with this guide.

-Let this compact guide to teaching living poets be a resource as you decide what poetry to explore with your students.
+Let this compact guide to teaching living poets be a resource as you decide what poetry to explore with your secondary students.
 I hope the lists of contemporary poems below spark productive precarity and wonder that lingers.

 Before we get to the poetry you might teach, let’s consider what contemporary poetry offers that classical poetry doesn’t.
 Contemporary poetry can serve our students in several ways: